 Canine Transmissible Venereal Tumor: The 11,000-Year-Old Dog Cancer

 The canine transmissible venereal tumor is a rare type of cancer that affects dogs.
-Also referred to as canine transmissible venereal sarcoma, sticker tumors, or infectious sarcoma, this disease affects mainly the external genitalia of dogs and in some rare cases, their mouth or nose.
+It is also referred to as canine transmissible venereal sarcoma, sticker tumors, or infectious sarcoma.
+This disease affects mainly the external genitalia of dogs and their mouth or nose in some rare cases,.
 The cancer results in the appearance of a grotesque-looking, cauliflower-like tumor.

-When affecting the penis or prepuce of male dogs, or the vagina or labia of female dogs, the review study by Utpal Das and Arpu Kumar Das mentioned that the disease can cause discharge and urinary retention.
-When affecting the facial area, the study of L. G. Papazoglou et al. revealed that the disease causes nosebleeds and other nasal discharge, fistulae, facial swelling, and/or enlargement of the submandibular lymph nodes.
+Furthermore, when affecting the penis or prepuce of male dogs, or the vagina or labia of female dogs, the review study by Utpal Das and Arpu Kumar Das mentioned that the disease can cause discharge and urinary retention.
+On the other hand, when affecting the facial area, the study of L. G. Papazoglou et al. notedthat the disease causes nosebleeds and other nasal discharge, fistulae, facial swelling, and/or enlargement of the submandibular lymph nodes.

-Although canine transmissible venereal tumor affects a considerable number of dog populations across the world, it remains rare simply because it is a transmissible disease.
-What is more interesting to note is that all dogs suffering from this disease have acquired cancer cells that descended from a single or several cancerous cells that emerged in a single ancestral dog about 11,000 years ago.
+Canine transmissible venereal tumor affects a considerable number of dog populations across the world.
+It is still considered rare simply because it is a transmissible disease.
+Note that all dogs with this disease have acquired cancer cells that descended from a single or several cancerous cells that emerged in a single ancestral dog about 11000 years ago.

 Understanding Transmissible Cancer in Dogs

-In transmissible cancers, the cancer cells are themselves the infectious agents, and the tumors that form are not genetically related to the affected organism.
-Thus, in the case of a dog suffering from the canine transmissible venereal tumor, the disease is a result of external cancer cells entering its body and affecting its organs and tissues.
+Nevertheless, in transmissible cancers, the cancer cells are themselves the infectious agents, and the tumors that form are not genetically related to the affected organism.
+Thus, in the case of a dog suffering from the canine transmissible venereal tumor, the disease is a result of external cancer cells entering its body and spreading through its organs and tissues.

-The canine transmissible venereal tumor may be transmitted through coitus or sex, or by licking, biting, and sniffing areas affected by the tumor.
-It is important to note that the cancer cells can also be transmitted and thereby, infect other canid species including foxes and coyotes.
-The review study of S. Mukaratiwa and E. Gruys further added that the disease is the only known naturally occurring type of cancer that can be transplanted as an allograft across major histocompatibility barriers within the same species and even in other members of the canid family.
+The canine transmissible venereal tumor is transmitted through sex or contact with the affected areas.
+It can also infect other canid species like foxes and coyotes.
+S. Mukaratiwa and E. Gruys noted that this disease is unique because it is the only known naturally occurring cancer that can be transplanted as an allograft between different dogs other members of the canid family.

 Mukaratiwa and Gruys added that the progression of cancer follows a predictable growth pattern observed both in natural and experimental cases.
 The cancer would enter an initial growth phase lasting for four to six months, followed by a stable phase, and a regression phase.
 Metastasis is a rare occurrence except for puppies and immunocompromised dogs.